Channel Islands National Park: Flora and fauna

 More than 2,000 species of plants and animals can be found within the park.
-However, only three land mammals are native to the islands, one of which is the deer mouse (Peromyscus maniculatus) which is known to carry the sin nombre hantavirus.
-The spotted skunk and island fox also are native, with the fox endemic to the islands.
+However, only three land mammals are native to the islands, one of which is the Gambel's deer mouse (Peromyscus gambelii) which is known to carry the sin nombre hantavirus.
+The western spotted skunk and island fox also are native, with the fox endemic to the islands.
 The island fence lizard is also endemic to the Channel Islands.
 Other animals in the park include island scrub jay, harbor seal, California sea lion, island night lizard, barn owl, American kestrel, horned lark and meadowlark and California brown pelican.
 One hundred and forty-five species are unique to the islands and found nowhere else in the world.
 Marine life ranges from microscopic plankton to the endangered blue whale, the largest animal on earth.
 Archeological and cultural resources span a period of more than 10,000 years.

 Headquarters and mainland visitor center

 The visitor center is located in the Ventura Harbor.
-The visitor center contains several exhibits that provide information regarding all five islands, native vegetation, marine life and cultural history.
+The visitor center contains several exhibits including an aquarium, that provide information regarding all five islands, native vegetation, marine life and cultural history.
 Also, visitors can enjoy a short film, free of charge, that provides an overview of all five islands.
 The visitor center is open every day, except Thanksgiving and Christmas, from 8:30AM–5:00PM.
+There is also a gift shop where souvenirs can be purchased.
 The average annual visitation to the mainland visitor center was around 311,000 in the period from 2009 to 2018, with 366,250 visiting in 2018.